felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/user-interface.md

   description: How to navigate through the iKentoo Bridge user interface.
 ---

-The user interface for the iKentoo Bridge provides basic diagnostic information about your connection.
+The user interface for iKentoo Bridge provides basic diagnostic information about your connection.
 It also provides a link to the logs of the latest HubRise requests sent to the EPOS.

 ## Main Page